virtual-cast/Zenject/README.md

 * **Lazily instantiated objects and the object graph**
     * Zenject does not immediately instantiate every object defined by the bindings that you've set up in your installers.
 It will only instantiate those bindings that are marked `NonLazy`.
 All other bindings are only instantiated when they are needed.
 All the `NonLazy` objects as well as all their dependencies form the 'initial object graph' of the application.
 Note that this automatically includes all types that implement `IInitializable,` `ITickable,` `IDisposable,` etc.   So if you have a binding that is not being created because nothing in the initial object graph references it, then you can make this explicit by adding `NonLazy` to your binding

-* <a id="do-not-add-bindings-after-install"></a>Restrict the use of bind commands to the 'composition root' only.
+* <a id="do-not-add-bindings-after-install"></a>**Restrict the use of bind commands to the 'composition root' only**.
 In other words, do not make calls to `Container.Bind`, `Container.Rebind`, or `Container.Unbind` after the install phase is completed.
 This important because immediately after install completes the initial object graph of your application is constructed, and needs access to the full set of bindings.

 All calls to `Container.Bind` should occur during startup before anything is resolved/instantiated.
 This is important because otherwise, a class might be instantiated that